The Johns Hopkins Carey Business School Summer Intensive

 - Navigate life in the U.S. and at Carey.

 Students will build social and cultural knowledge in and out of the classroom.
 There are multiple of opportunities to interact with peers and experience American culture through events that familiarize students with the city and culture they will live in.
-Some of the activities that students enjoyed in 2016 included a trolley ride around the nation’s capital (Washington, DC) and a boat ride in the Baltimore Harbor (Baltimore, MD).
+Some of the activities that students enjoyed in 2017 included a trolley ride around the nation’s capital (Washington, DC) and a Baltimore crab feast (Baltimore, MD).

 After completing the Summer Intensive, international students join their classmates for program-specific orientations.